AthirsonSilva/AthirsonSilva/README.md

 **▸ 🔭 I’m also studied systems development at "ETEC de Guaianazes" from August/ 2021 to December/ 2022**

-**▸ 🔭 I’m currently as a Software Developer Intern at ITM Channel Marketing**
+**▸ 🔭 I’m currently working as a Software Developer Intern at ITM Marketing**

 **▸ 🔭 I can build both hibrid mobile apps, websites and servers/ APIs and make them communicate with each other.**